Course Code: GES215

 When you learn about Six Sigma online with ed2go, you’ll receive a valuable education that will stay with you for a lifetime.
 The flow of our Black Belt Training course follows the DMAIC methodology closely.
 You'll learn the appropriate tools and concepts at each stage of project development.

-When students are working in an organization and have access to potential projects sponsored by their management, they are strongly encouraged to develop a project in conjunction with the course.
+When you are working in an organization and have access to potential projects sponsored by their management, you are strongly encouraged to develop a project in conjunction with the course.
 Since software will be used for data analysis, the course material concentrates on the application and use of the tools, rather than on detailed derivation of the statistical methods.

 Achieving Six Sigma Black Belt Certification through the International Quality Federation (IQF) is at your discretion and dependent upon you meeting the criteria the IQF sets.
 Certification is not automatic upon completion of this course or tied to the accredited college or university you registered through.